 Only verified Car Next Door members are insured to drive any of the Car Next Door vehicles.

 Never allow another person to drive a car booked under your borrower member account, unless they are a Car Next Door member.
-If you do, you will be responsible for any damage, costs or liability that they may incur.
+If you do, you'll be responsible for any damage, costs or liability that they may incur.

 Sharing the driving with our legacy Heavyweight borrowing plan